Inspire Keiki to Reduce their Local Marine Debris Footprint

 Who is involved?

 Hawai‘i Wildlife Fund is a non-profit organization dedicated to the conservation through research and education.
 They are actively engaging the community in research, education, and conservation projects to actively protect Hawaii’s fragile marine ecosystem and community.
-HWF is partnering with the NOAA Marine Debris Program on this project as part of NOAA’s Marine Debris Prevention through Education and Outreach grant.
+HWF partnered with the NOAA Marine Debris Program on this project as part of NOAA’s Marine Debris Prevention through Education and Outreach grant.

 What's something unique about the project?

-The program will culminate with a family beach cleanup day at several marine debris hubs including Kamilo Point in Ka'u, Pololu in North Kohala, Kanekanaka Point in South Kohala, Cape Kumukahi in Puna, Kaipalaoa in Hilo and Ooma in Kona.
+The program culminated with a family beach cleanup day at several marine debris hubs including Kamilo Point in Ka'u, Pololu in North Kohala, Kanekanaka Point in South Kohala, Cape Kumukahi in Puna, Kaipalaoa in Hilo and Ooma in Kona.
 Kamilo is notorious for its marine debris accumulations and has been impacted for decades.